ElektraInitiative/libelektra/doc/decisions/0_drafts/header_file_structure.md

 For category 2 from above (private but needs to be tested), one of the following should be done:

 1. Declare functions as `static` in a `.c` file and `#include ""` this file from the test.
-2. Add a private non-installed header (e.g. `src/lib/foo/testapi.h`) that declares the API that needs testing, `#include ""` that and compile the test sources together with the `.o` files from the library (static linking).
+2. Add a private non-installed header (e.g., `src/lib/foo/testapi.h`) that declares the API that needs testing, `#include ""` that and compile the test sources together with the `.o` files from the library (static linking).

 If a symbol is needed in only one file and for tests, option 1 should be preferred.
 For symbols that are used in multiple files, a header needs to exist anyway.